grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-telegram.md

 ### Set up your Telegram bot

-In order to send any messages over HTTP to Telegram, you need to create a [Telegram bot](https://core.telegram.org/bots/api).
-You will be able to associate this bot to your chats, and perform different actions with it, such as receiving alerts from Grafana.
+Create a [Telegram bot](https://core.telegram.org/bots/api).
+You can associate this bot to your chats and perform different actions with it, such as receiving alerts from Grafana.

 To set up the bot, complete the following steps.